-During 2022, we have recruited 2 additional client facing managing directors.
-With these recruits we have expanded our teams focused on coverage of financial sponsors and private capital advisory.
+During 2022, we have recruited 3 additional client facing managing directors.
+With these recruits we have expanded our teams focused on coverage of financial sponsors, telecom infrastructure, and private capital advisory.
 In addition, as previously announced effective January 1, 2022, as part of our annual evaluation and promotion process we named 7 new client facing Managing Directors.
-We remain focused on adding more senior talent in the months to come.
-As of April 29, 2022, we had 80 client facing managing directors, including those whose recruitment we have announced to date.
+We have many active recruiting dialogues in progress and remain focused on adding more senior talent in the months to come.
+As of October 31, 2022, we had 79 client facing managing directors.